Emilio Ambasz

 Emilio Ambasz (born 1943) is an Argentinian-American architect and industrial designer.
-Ambasz has been called "the father, poet, and prophet" of green architecture by Japanese architect Tadao Ando.
-His style is characterised by a combination of buildings and gardens, which he describes as "green over grey".
-He bucked the trends of the 1970s, hiding his buildings under gardens and grass or putting them on boats.
+From 1968 to 1970 he was an Associate Curator at the Museum of Modern Art (MoMA) Department of Architecture and Design under the direction of Arthur Drexler, and was subsequently appointed as curator of that department, a role in which he served until 1976.
+While at MoMA he established the Latin American Industrial Design Project with MoMA's International Council, and also developed the Museum's new Program on Environmental Design.

-Ambasz reconciles "technology and primitivism" (Terence Riley), is "creator of sophisticated earthly paradises" (Alessandro Mendini), and his poetic research merges the natural and artificial: "It is an ethical obligation: to demonstrate that another future is possible.
+Ambasz's work seeks to merge the natural and artificial, and to propose alternatives to current trends.
+As he puts it: "It is an ethical obligation to demonstrate that another future is possible.
 To affirm a different model of life to avoid perpetuating the present."

-From 1969 to 1976 he was Curator of Design at the Museum of Modern Art in New York.

-In 2020, the Museum of Modern Art established the Emilio Ambasz Institute for the Joint Study of the Built and the Natural Environment.
-Curator, writer, and educator Carson Chan was appointed as its first director.
+As such, Ambasz has been called "the father, poet, and prophet" of green architecture by Japanese architect Tadao Ando, since his style is characterised by a combination of buildings and gardens which Ambasz describes as "green over grey".
+Defying the architectural trends of the 1970s, he often hides his buildings under gardens and grass or puts them on boats.
+According to curator Terence Riley, Ambasz's work reconciles "technology and primitivism" while Italian architect Alessandro Mendini characterized him as the "creator of sophisticated earthly paradises."

-Life and education
+Birth and education

-Born in Argentina (13 June 1943, Resistencia, Chaco), Ambasz is also a citizen of Spain by Royal Grant.
-At Princeton University, he within two years received bachelor's and master's degrees in architecture.
-Kenneth Frampton said that Ambasz was briefly his student, "but I hardly can [say that] ... there wasn't very much I could contribute".
+Emilio Ambasz was born in Argentina on 13 June 1943, in Resistencia, Chaco, and is also a citizen of Spain by Royal Grant.
+He received his bachelor's and master's degrees in architecture within two years at Princeton University, and even though Ambasz was briefly his student, Kenneth Frampton remarked: "but I hardly can [say that] ... there wasn't very much I could contribute".